 The most common reason you crave spicy food is that your body needs cooling.
 Why, for example, are Mexican, Indian, and Caribbean cuisines famous for their abundance of spicy dishes?
-This is because in hot climates, an overheated body needs to cool down.
+This is because an overheated body needs to cool down in hot climates.
 The easiest way to do this is with the help of spices that promote sweat production.

 Another cause may be thyroid problems.
 Capsaicin, found in spicy foods, speeds up the metabolism.
-The lack of capsaicin can lead to a slowdown in metabolism, and the body will seek to speed it up by eating such food.
-So, if from time to time you have an intolerable urge to eat spicy curry or salsa, consider visiting an endocrinologist.
+The lack of capsaicin can slow metabolism, and the body will seek to speed it up by eating such food.
+So, if you have an unbearable urge to eat spicy curry or salsa from time to time, consider visiting an endocrinologist.

 What food cravings mean emotionally?
 Of course, it is also about endorphins.
 Spicy food causes the release of “hormones of joy,” so here’s an alternative to the wicked chocolate bar!